collinhover/threeoctree/README.md

 * search by position and radius ( i.e. sphere search )
 * search by ray using position, direction, and distance/far ( does not include specific collisions, only potential )
 * raycast search results using built in THREE.Raycaster additions ( does not modify the Raycaster except to add new functions )

+## Needs

+* reworking / optimization of insert and removal ( currently we have to force a transform update in case the object is added before first three update )

 ## Migration
 #### r51 → r56
 - Function naming conventions from `hello_world()` to THREE style `helloWorld()`